-According to the IEA's critical minerals report, global demand for platinum group metals is expected to grow as FCEVs displace conventional vehicles, though this is mitigated by lower palladium required for ICEV catalytic converters.
-Overall platinum demand is expected to increase despite further reductions in the platinum loading of automotive fuel cells.
+According to the IEA's critical minerals report, global demand for platinum group metals is expected to fall as FCEVs displace conventional vehicles that have a high palladium content in their catalytic converters.
+Overall platinum demand is, however, expected to increase despite further reductions in the platinum loading of automotive fuel cells.